-This procedure was introduced on 21 November 2011.
 Complaints under the Syreli procedure are founded in article L 45-2 of the Postal and Electronic Communication Code, which provides validity rules (see question 2).
-The complainant has to first open an account on the Syreli platform to send the complaint and the attached evidence and to pay a charge of ε 250 + VAT.
+The complainant has to first open an account on the Syreli platform to send the complaint and the attached evidence and to pay a charge of €250 plus VAT: www.syreli.fr/compte/creer.
 The respondent does the same, if it wishes to respond.
 It does not have to pay any charges.
 Each party can either file the complaint or respond in its own name or be represented by a third party.
 Unless this representant is an attorney-at-law, he or she must be duly authorised and must produce a signed power of attorney.